FluoLab/datafusion/README.md

 This work is supported by the European Union (GA 101072354) 🇪🇺 and the UK Research and Innovation (EP/X030733/1) 🇬🇧.
 It comes from the effort and synergy of multiple people from different fields:
-Federico Simon, Serban Cristian Tudosie, Shivaprasad Varakkoth, Valerio Gandolfi, Simon Arridge,
+Federico Simoni, Serban Cristian Tudosie, Shivaprasad Varakkoth, Valerio Gandolfi, Simon Arridge,
 Andrea Farina, and Cosimo D'Andrea.